The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 i Privacy and data protection legislation and standards

 The main legislative instrument governing data privacy practices in Turkey is the DP Law.
 Article 2 of the DP Law states that its provisions shall be applicable to 'natural persons whose personal data are processed and natural or legal persons who process such data wholly or partly by automatic means or by non-automated means which form part of a filing system'.
 It could therefore be concluded that the DP Law does not distinguish between the scope or type of data processing activities or the sector within which the data controller operates; it applies to all.

-Regulation on the Deletion, Destruction or Anonymisation of Personal Data6
+Regulation on the Deletion, Destruction or Anonymisation of Personal Data

-Communiqué on the Procedures and Principles to be Complied When Fulfilling the Obligation to Inform
+Communiqué on the Procedures and Principles to be Complied with When Fulfilling the Obligation to Inform

-The communiqué provides further details concerning how data controllers will fulfil their obligation to notify the data subjects about the processing of their personal data.
+The Communiqué provides further details concerning how data controllers will fulfil their obligation to notify data subjects about the processing of their personal data.
 These details include which information must be given to data subjects and the means and methods of these notifications.